open-ephys/acq-board-docs/source/Tutorials/Commutator.rst

     <https://open-ephys.github.io/gui-docs/User-Manual/Plugins/Commutator-Control.html>`_
     to configure the Commutator Control processor.

-    -   The selected stream should correspond to a port that has a 3D capable headstage to it.
+    -   Select the COM port to which your commutator is connected.

-    -   The selected COM port should correspond to the one to which your commutator is connected.
+    -   Selected the stream that has the 3D capable headstage you want to use to drive your commutator, if not the default.

-    -   For an off-the-shelf Open Ephys 3D capable headstage, adjusting the rotation axis is not necessary.
+    -   Keep the rotation axis at +Z. For an off-the-shelf Open Ephys 3D capable headstage, adjusting this is not necessary.

 #.
 Click the ▶ play button in the top-right corner of the GUI.
 The commutator should now follow the
-    rotation of the headstage.
+    rotation of the headstage around the axis of the tether.